What you should know

 What will happen:

-- The weakened muscles in your groin will be checked through the scope.
-Your caregiver will remove your hernia or push it back into its normal space.
+- Your surgeon will examine the weakened muscles in your groin through the scope.
+He will remove your hernia or push it back into its normal space.
 A mesh patch will be placed over the area of the hernia and stapled or tacked in place.
 Your peritoneum (inner tissue lining of your abdomen) will then be closed over the mesh with staples or stitches.
 The carbon dioxide gas and surgery tools will be removed.
 Your incisions will be closed with stitches and covered with a bandage.
 The bandage will help keep your incisions clean and dry, and help to prevent infection.

 After your surgery:

-You will be taken to a room where you will rest until you are fully awake.
-Once your caregivers see that you are okay, you may be able to go home.
-If your caregiver wants you to stay in the hospital, you will be taken to your room.
-Do not try to get out of bed until your caregiver says it is okay.
-An ultrasound test may be done after your surgery to check the repair.
+You will be taken to a room to rest until you are fully awake.
+Caregivers will monitor you closely for any problems.
+Do not get out of bed until your caregiver says it is okay.
+When your caregiver sees that you are okay, you will be able to go home or be taken to your hospital room.
+An ultrasound may be done after your surgery to check the repair.

 Contact a caregiver if